Extra, extra: Paradise Community Theater takes on 'Newsies'

 A love story loosely based on a true story, “Newsies” premieres at 7:30 p.m.
 Friday, Sept.
 13 at the Paradise Center for the Arts with six additional performances following.

-Director Jon Terrill, who previously directed the Paradise Community Theater production of “Baskerville: A Sherlock Holmes Mystery,” wanted to take on “Newsies” even before it became a Broadway musical.
+Director Jon Terrill of Owatonna, who previously directed the Paradise Community Theater production of “Baskerville: A Sherlock Holmes Mystery” as well as numerous shows at Little Theatre of Owatonna, wanted to take on “Newsies” even before it became a Broadway musical.
 After Chanhassen Dinner Theatre closed its production, Terrill acquired the rights for the Paradise Theater show.

 Terrill described “Newsies” as a dancing and singing show with acting in between, a contrast from many classic musicals that lead with the acting and follow with singing.
 Based on the 1992 Disney film, “Newsies” follows a band of homeless newsboys living in 1899 New York.
 Conditions are rough, especially after publisher Joseph Pulitzer raises the cost of newspapers, so the newsboys band together to fight for their rights.